edergernot/nautopot_api/Readme.md

         docker-compose up

-This brings up containerized nautobot envireonment.
+This brings up containerized nautobot environment.
 Login with username admin and pasword admin to http://localhost:8080 is possible.

 Do not use this settings in production environment.
 Modify 'local.env' for your need.
 For details about nautobot see https://docs.nautobot.com/projects/core/en/stable/.
 Modify api_login.py for your nautobot installation.

 ## Install required Python Libraries